sailfishos-open/waydroid/README.md

 app can be installed via *waydroid-runner* package.

 * Install `waydroid-settings` or `waydroid-runner` package.
+* Install `waydroid-gbinder-config-hybris` or `waydroid-gbinder-config-mainline` depending on the type of device you have
 * As root (devel-su) run the command `waydroid init` which will download the required root filesystems.
 See `waydroid init -h` for the list of available images.
 * Reboot (container service will start next boot).